miskara/Projects/README.md

 A single device multiplayer game.
 Up to 4 players at a time.
 Players fling "bullets" towards spawning targets on screen.
 Only scripts included because I am not responsible for all the materials and models!!

 UnityGameprojectShyDancers_C# folder:
  NOTE!
 THESE UNITY GAMEPROJECTS ARE STILL WORKS IN PROGRESS!
 A small game, where the player has to find all hiding targets.
 If not fast enough, targets will flee behind random hides again.
 Only scripts included because I am not responsible for all the materials and models!!

+SDL_Pohja folder:
+A C++ SDL/OpenGL project, which simulates object collision in a test room.
+By default the room has no gravitation, but a gravitation can be applied to the room via the code.
+User can also determine the elasticity of the objects (again through code, this is not made easy... yet) Left and right arrow keys spawn spheres in the room.
+No other shapes yet implemented.